jpavelka/IMSE780/md_src/sections/integer_programming/modeling.md

 [^justSubtourElim]: In fact, you could make due with _only_ the subtour elimination constraints, since the original functional constraints are essentially just subtour elimination constraints for the subtours of size $n-1$.

-[^newNotationEmptySet]: New notation: $\emptyset$ represents an empty set, i.e. a set with no elements.
+[^newNotationEmptySetSize]: Two bits of new notation here.
+First, $\emptyset$ represents an empty set, i.e. a set with no elements.
 Technically, $\emptyset$ is a subset of all other sets, but we don't want to consider it in our formulation so we'll explicitly exclude it.
+Second, $|S|$ denotes the size of a set, i.e. the number of elements in it.

 <div class="mathSmall">
 $$